 Athlete’s foot, or tinea pedis

 This is one of the most common infections.
-Because of how easily it spreads, it can be hard to treat if not detected in time.
+Because of how easily it spreads, it can be hard to treat if not detected on time.

-It mainly hits athletes due to the heat and sweating that happens in shoes during exercise, creating an ideal environment for the growth of fungus.
+It mainly affects athletes due to the heat and sweat inside their shoes during exercise, creating an ideal environment for the growth of fungus.

-However, anybody can get it, especially if you don’t take preventative measures to prevent its growth on your feet and shoes.
+However, anybody can get it, especially if you don’t take preventative measures to avoid its growth on your feet and shoes.

-Here are some signs that can help you distinguish it from other fungal infections:
+Here are some symptoms of foot fungus that can help you distinguish it from other fungal infections: